Boipeba Island was one of the first places in Bahia to be colonized.

 Other towns on the island are Velha Boipeba, São Sebastião, Moreré and Monte Alegre.

-See more information about Ilha de Boipeba
+See places to visit in Ilha de Boipeba

 See also information on Salvador de Bahía.